United States History Bee

 Competition Format

-For students competing in the Middle & Elementary School Divisions, the US History Bee is a one-stage competition, consisting solely of the National Championships.
+For students competing in the Middle & Elementary School Divisions, the US History Bee is a two-stage competition, consisting of the National Qualifying Exams and the National Championships.
 Students can also qualify for the International History Olympiad by competing in the US History Bee.

 1